junxit/us-congress-bills-111/metadata.md

 - 2010-04-27 — Introduced in Senate
 - 2010-04-27 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 (CR S2753-2754)
+- 2010-04-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2010-07-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-235.
+- 2010-07-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-235.
+- 2010-07-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 488.